HSLU-IFZ-Competence-Center-Investments/GPT_for_Financial_Advice/README.md

 # PRIO 1
 - Make sure Advisor does not complete Costumer's answer if it is empty
-- Valid user imput: IF empty, GPT has to ask the same question again.
+- Valid user input: If empty, GPT has to ask the same question again.
 Work on the implementation of the regular expression for the user input.
 - Limit Dialog / Catch *End of conversation*

 # PRIO 2